 - Verify your allocation is shifting appropriately toward your timeline

-- Understand your options post-separation: you can leave money in TSP indefinitely — TSP has the lowest expense ratios (0.055% in 2026) of any retirement plan
+- Understand your options post-separation: you can leave money in TSP indefinitely — TSP is among the lowest-cost workplace retirement plans available (verify current expense ratio at tsp.gov)

 - Understand required minimum distribution rules and post-separation withdrawal options